LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    name/value pair and replaces matching header with the new value.
 If the existing header isn't found, the new header is simply added.
 The third method accepts a new header name/value pair and adds it to the list of outgoing headers.
-This method ignores any duplicate matching headers.
+This method does not check for duplicate headers.

 Set Cookies